AntoVs/AntoVs/README.md

 ---

-### Ahemmm
+### Thing I do

-- 🔧 I break things just to fix them better ,(actually its worser)
+- I break things just to fix them better ,(actually it breaks even more)
-- 🐧 Linux lover and r/unixporn lurker
+- Linux for life
-- 🎯 I use Arch btw
+- I use Arch btw
+- loves ricing my distro
 ---

 > “Benevolent dictator?
 No, I'm just lazy.
 I try to manage by not making decisions and letting things occur naturally.
 That's when you get the best results.” ― Linus Torvalds